gstackio/gstack-docs/app-and-context.md

 After you `gk push` an application to Gstack, three layers will be stacked to bring it online, up and running.

-1. A Docker **container**, that provides isolation to run the binaries that power your application.
+1. A Docker **container**, that provides isolation to the runtime binaries that power your application.
-2. A **root filesystem**, that provides basics for your application to compile and run.
+2. A **root filesystem**, that provides basics for your application runtime to be compiled and run.
 3. A **buildpack**, that provides compilation, packaging, and runtime.

 We detail these 3 layers in reverse order, starting with the “Buildpack” layer